From traditional

 However, serving gravy to pour over slices of turkey and mashed potatoes is not a traditional French custom.

-Making sandwiches from
+7. Turkey sandwiches from leftovers

 8. Serving cranberry sauce with turkey

 Turkey and cranberry sauce go hand in hand, like jam and bread, yet in French cuisine, there is no such connection between turkey and cranberry.
-Go ahead and give a French person this combo and watch their eyes light up in delight or squint at its unexpected tanginess.

 Check out this recipe for homemade cranberry sauce over at Theprairiehomestead.com